phylotastic/phylotastic/README.md

 The main web page at [www.phylotastic.org][phylotastic-web] provides demonstrations (screencasts, live software) and further information.

 As of 2015, NSF has funded a project to develop a production version of the system.
-This is the main repository for the core functionality.
+The NSF-funded project has taken over the resources previously maintained by a loose consortium of former hackathon participants and organizers.

 ## resources